3slicesofpi/concept-1b/A1-A Search for Allies.md

 - Qua-Toyne liaison is invited onto the shores of Singapore.
 - Members of liaison become mildly suspicious of govt efforts to hide information from them.
 (TV programmes being cut off, loud but distant explosions)
 - Finally, Sign Trade deal: military aid and security guarntees in exchange for Qua-Toyne's plentiful food.
+- Begin transition of Singapore civilian govt to military led govt. (start only)
 - Establish that the reduction and subsequent ceasing of overseas imports have hurt the economy; vending machines sit empty.
 - There is a large number of refugees fleeing warzones in Singapore.
 Big social impact.
 Minor protests for now.
 - There is a rising fear that can be felt in the tense atmosphere.